Student visa regulations

 You are required to provide Bond University with your Australian residential/contact address within 7 days of arriving in Australia, and any address changes you may have while residing in Australia.
 This CANNOT be a post office box; it must be a physical residential address.

-How to ensure compliance: Use eStudent to update your current Australian address to in the Current Address section within 7 days of any changes.
+How to ensure compliance: Use eStudent to update your current Australian address in the 'contact' address section within 7 days of any changes.

 Full time enrolment – student visa condition – 8202